testflows/TestFlows-WebSite/source/handbook/index.md

 ## `classic` Output

-The [`classic`] output format shows only full test names for test and result messages for any test that has [Test Type] of higher.
+The [`classic`] output format shows only full test names for any test with a [Test Type] of higher will receive test and result messages.
-Tests that have [Step Type] are not showed.
+Tests with [Step Type] are not displayed.

-> **{% attention %}** This output format can be used for CI/CD runs as long as
+> **{% attention %}** This output format can be used for CI/CD runs as long as the
 > number of tests is not too large.
 > This output format can be used when tests are executed in parallel.